WI L S O N C O U N T Y N O R T H C A R O L I N A

 - 146.520 Nat’l Simplex

 - 7.232 State EOC

 O P E R A T I O N A L P R O C E D U R E S

 Our frequencies may be monitored during an emergency by the public, served agencies and the news media.
 All AuxComm operations should be conducted as friendly, courteously and professionally as possible.
-Radios should be preloaded with repeaters frequencies for our area, as well as some of the wide area repeaters outside the area.
+Radios should be loaded with repeaters frequencies for our area, as well as some of the wide area repeaters outside the area.
 Test your radio equipment weekly and try to activate various repeaters.
 Determine your station’s simplex range.
 Remember, radio range will be determined by terrain, antenna heights/gains and radio output power.

 Due to the possibility of many agencies requesting communications support and the limited number of, AuxComm personal, it may not be able to provide the support.
 Some areas may be restricted unless you are authorized to enter.
-Make sure that you have your County photo identification, and a copy of your FCC license.

 Wilson Co.
-Auxiliary Emergency Communications (AuxComm) is located in the Emergency Operations Center.
+Auxiliary Emergency Communications Radio Room is located in the Emergency Operations Center.
 The (EOC), responds to crises that can occur in our community.
 Weather-related events that have affected the county have given impetus to the creation of an EOC.
 The EOC brings together resources and personnel to make decisions and coordinate the flow of information and formulate strategies for dealing with emergencies.
 Representatives from various agencies and organizations are present at the EOC, depending upon the severity and nature of the emergency.